Estimating the entanglement of random multipartite quantum states: Complex Gaussian tensors

-We now employ our NGD algorithm to quantitatively study the effect of symmetrization on the amount of entanglement present in random multipartite pure quantum states with a Gaussian distribution.
-We do so by computing the expected normalized injective norm for both symmetrized and non-symmetrized complex Gaussian tensors.
+We employ our NGD algorithm to quantitatively study the effect of symmetrization on the amount of entanglement present in random multipartite pure quantum states with a Gaussian distribution.
+We do so by computing the average normalized injective norm of both symmetrized and non-symmetrized complex Gaussian tensors.
 Indeed, we recall that \(\|\hat{\Psi}\|_\varepsilon = 2^{-\GME(\Psi)/2}\) is equal to \(1\) only for product states \(\hat{\Psi}\) and approaches \(0\) as \(d\) grows for highly entangled states.\\

 Figures \ref{fig:c_non_gauss_ratio} and \ref{fig:c_sym_gauss_ratio} show that entanglement increases with the dimension \(d\) of the tensor, regardless of symmetry.
 Also, the value of \(\|\hat{\Psi}\|_\varepsilon\) and \(\GME(\Psi)\) for order \(2\) tensors remains the same, regardless of symmetry, owing to the choice of normalization factor described in Section \ref{sec:r_sym_gauss}.
-However, for order \(3\) tensors, symmetrization increases the value of \(\|\hat{\Psi}\|_\varepsilon\).
-The plots in Figure \ref{fig:c_mix_gauss_ratio} illustrate that symmetrization results in a larger value of \(\|\hat{\Psi}\|_\varepsilon\), i.e.~symmetrized tensors are less entangled than their non-symmetrized counterparts.
-Hence, we can conclude that projecting a random Gaussian tensor onto the symmetric subspace of \(\left(\mathbb{C}^d\right)^{\otimes n}\) results in a less entangled tensor.
+However, for order \(3\) tensors, symmetrization decreases the amount of entanglement in the tensor and increases the value of \(\|\hat{\Psi}\|_\varepsilon\).
+The plots in Figure \ref{fig:c_mix_gauss_ratio} illustrate that for order \(3\) tensors, symmetrization results in a larger value of \(\|\hat{\Psi}\|_\varepsilon\), i.e.,~symmetrized tensors are less entangled than their non-symmetrized counterparts.
+Hence, we can conclude that projecting random Gaussian tensors onto the symmetric subspace of \(\left(\mathbb{C}^d\right)^{\otimes n}\) results in less entangled tensors, on average.